 - IOU closed on the year ended December 31, 2018 with IFRS net earnings of $2.7 million, or $0.03 per share, compared to a net loss of $4.5 million or $0.05 per share for the year ended December 31, 2017.

 - IOU closed the year ended December 31, 2018 with adjusted net earnings of $2.7 million, compared to an adjusted net loss of $3.1 million during the same period in 2017.
 The $5.8 million improvement in adjusted earnings is principally due to better loan quality, as demonstrated by the $3.5 million decrease in the provision for loan losses, as well as to the increase in gross revenue compared to the same period last year.

 IOU remains well placed at the forefront of the fintech revolution that is democratizing access to capital for small businesses.
-IOU expects to grow adjusted earnings throughout 2018.
+IOU is committed to its strategy of profitable growth.

-- The Company will continue to enhance its proprietary, next-generation technology and algorithms that evaluate and price credit risk.
-IOU will also continue to closely monitor the performance of its loan portfolio and capture operational efficiencies.
-The Company anticipates average quarterly operating expenses of approximately $1.6 million on a normalized basis in 2018.
+The Company is enhancing its proprietary, next-generation technology and algorithms that evaluate and price credit risk.
+IOU continues to closely monitor the performance of its loan portfolio, capture operational efficiencies and keep costs under control.

-- Continuing to identify, recruit and partner with business loan brokers;
+- Identifying, recruiting and partnering with business loan brokers;

 - Forming new strategic partnerships with entities such as banks and small business suppliers and leveraging their relationships with small businesses to add new customers;